 \section{Numerical solution}

-In order to avoid the need of the polynomial ansatz for the potential which can be justified by means of the perturbation expansion only, we seek the solution of Eq. \eq{wh} for a general function $V_k(\Phi)$, represented by spline polynomials.
-Thus Eq. \eq{wh} is used to generate the evolution of the coefficients of the spline functions, see Appendix \ref{algorithm} for details.
+In order to avoid the need of the polynomial ansatz for the potential which can be justified by means of the perturbation expansion only, we seek the solution of the evolution equations for a general function $V_k(\Phi)$, represented by spline polynomials.
+Thus this equation is used to generate the evolution of the coefficients of the spline functions, see Appendix \ref{algorithm} for details.
 The fundamental difference between the expansion and the spline methods is the handling of boundary conditions.
 In fact, this is an implicit assumption for the expansion method but requires explicit equation for the spline representation.
 We have to provide two functions to make the solution of Eq. \eq{wh} unique.
 The range of the field variable will be restricted to the interval $(0,\Phi_\mr{max})$ where $\Phi_\mr{max}$ is sufficiently large.
 One of the boundary conditions, $V'_k(0)=0$, expresses the $Z_2$ symmetry of the theory.
 The other condition of the form $0=\alpha V_k(\Phi_\mr{max})+\beta V'_k(\Phi_\mr{max})$ will be used with the trivial choice, $\alpha=\beta=0$, in the algorithm which remains well defined in this case.
 The error induced by this null-boundary conditions is estimated by considering the solution in larger interval, by studying the convergence of the solution in the limit $\Phi_\mr{max}\to\infty$.
 It was carefully checked that this limit indeed leaves behind a stable, convergent numerical solution.
 This numerical approach was tested in 3 dimensions and Appendix \ref{wilsfis} contains a brief description of the recovery of the Wilson-Fisher fixed point.
 We used a spline function splitting the resolution interval into 20000 subintervals, each of them carrying a degree 3 Chebyshev polynom, to map out the field dependence.